 What is an electronic signature?

-An electronic signature, often referred to as an e-signature, is used to electronically add a signature to document online.
+An electronic signature, often referred to as an e-signature, is used to electronically sign an email document online.
 You often use one to show that you agree with the contents/terms and conditions of a document, form, or request.
 An electronic signature is often used to sign a document sent by email.

-Simply put, an electronic signature is the digital equivalent of signing a paper-version of a document.
-The intent of the signature is exactly the same, with the only differece being that it is captured electronically rather than handwritten.
-It represents a clear agreement entered into willingly on behalf of two or more parties and is often legally binding.
+Simply put, an electronic signature is the digital equivalent of signing a paper version of a document.
+The intent of the signature is the same, with the only difference being that it is captured electronically rather than handwritten.
+It represents a clear agreement entered willingly on behalf of two or more parties and is often legally binding.

-Many businesses find that the safest way to electronically sign a document is to use a solution like Adobe Sign or DocuSign.
-And as there are legal requirements around the use of electronic signatures, it's important to be aware of key legislation that affects their use.
+Many businesses find that the safest way to electronically sign a document sent by email is to use a solution like Adobe Sign or DocuSign.
+And as there are legal requirements around electronic signatures, it’s essential to be aware of key legislation that affects their use.

 Electronic signature laws in the U.S.